Gramercy Property Trust Could Become A Dominant Dividend Machine

-In the upcoming edition of my newsletter, Forbes Real Estate Investor, we are providing a 2017 REIT Outlook in which we point out the most desirable and undesirable property sectors.
+In the upcoming edition of my newsletter, Forbes Real Estate Investor, we are providing a 2017 REIT Outlook, in which we point out the most desirable and undesirable property sectors.
 Our property sector recommendations are centered on suggested weightings (overweight, market weight, and underweight) in which we select the best REITs to own (in 2017) and the ones that we believe will perform optimally.

 One of the property sectors that we consider the most favorable for 2017 is the Industrial category.
 We like this sector because we believe that it will benefit from strong macro trends including consumer consumption, world trade, and the modernization of supply chains.
 E-commerce also remains a key long-term driver.